Xv-yn/University/MIMI2002/week2.md

 ### Spread of Virus Within Host

 - Localized Infection
+  - Analogy: The fire starts in one room (say, the kitchen) and stays there.
   - Virus starts replicating at primary site of infection
     - Produces more viruses
     - Releases the produced viruses outside the cell (shedding to exterior)